molgenis/molgenis/docs/guide-app-manager.md

-# Installing apps
+# Apps in MOLGENIS

 MOLGENIS provides developers option to create new 'apps', To manage Apps in MOLGENIS you can use the MOLGENIS App manager.
 It is a tool to upload, search, and manage your apps.
 With a an easy to use format we want to facilitate rapid app development on top of your own data models.

-How to create your own MOLGENIS app is described [here](guide-app-development.md)
+How to create your own MOLGENIS app is described [here](guide-development-apps.md)

 The following paragraphs will give a brief tutorial on the App manager and its functions.